SBB Ae 4/6: SBB Ae 4/6

 The Ae 4/6 was derived from half of the 'double locomotive', with a more modern flat-fronted cab at each end.
 Weight saving in the traction motors allowed a return to the (1A)Bo(A1) layout, with the Java bogie and the Winterthur drive, and avoiding the central carrying axle.

 They were also intended for use on the Gotthard route, but more flexibly as they could be used as individual units for lighter trains, or run in multiple as pairs for heavier trains.
-Multiple working equipment was fitted from the outset, although not much used in service as both it, and the locos, were considered unreliable.
+Multiple control equipment was fitted from the outset, although not much used in service as both it, and the locos, were considered unreliable.
 This was also the first class to be driven from the left of the cab, rather than the right.

 Both these and the Ae 8/14 had used regenerative braking, useful for descending the Gotthard's steep gradients without overheating and also returning electrical power to the network.
 The Ae 4/6 had a simplified and lighter system, where one traction motor could serve as the exciter for the others during braking.
 They were also built with aluminium windings in the transformer and motors, rather than copper, owing to wartime shortages.
 Aluminium was also used for some parts of the frame and bodyshell.

 A problem with the Ae 8/14 was that it had a large number of transformer tappings, and could only change slowly between them.
 This limited their best acceleration, no matter how light the train, to a minimum of a minute to reach full speed.
 The Ae 4/6 avoided this by using fewer tappings, with faster actuation between them.
 An air-blast main high voltage circuit breaker was also used.

-The Winterthur Drive is a geared drive on the centreline of the locomotive, giving room for a traction motor each side, two to an axle.
+The Winterthur drive is a geared drive on the centreline of the locomotive, giving room for a traction motor each side, two to an axle.
 The two motors were geared by spur gears to a central layshaft carrying a third gear which drove a drive wheel on the axle.
 This drive wheel was not fixed rigidly, but was connected to the axle by four pivoted links in a square arrangement.
 The large number of gears used, and that these were straight-cut spur gears, led to high noise levels.
 When combined with some issues from wartime construction, the drive transmissions were not perfectly reliable.

 In service, the Ae 4/6 performed well in some aspects for measured power, but had problems with a lack of adhesion and mechanical unreliability.
 Some aspects of their wartime construction may have reduced their mechanical build quality, leading to high noise levels in the final drives, and a susceptibility to overheated bearings and gear failures, particularly after wheelslip.